Neuengamme concentration camp: International mourning place

-The Dokumentenhaus (House of Remembrance) is in the northern part of the ground.
+The House of Remembrance is in the northern part of the ground.
 There are files of death, models of the camp and the administration.
-The Internationales Mahnmal (International mourning place) is a entity of a column (symbol of the crematory).
+The Internationales Mahnmal (International mourning place) is an entity of a column (symbol of the crematory).
 A footpath leads to it, At the right side are plates with the names of all countries wherefrom the camp inmates came from.
-A sculpture of a dying prisoner by Françoise Salmon gets an impression of the pain.
+A sculpture of a dying prisoner by Françoise Salmon gives an impression and reminder of the pain.
+Since 2025 there is a new country memorial plaque.
+A large circular memorial plate list 70 countries with their current names from which prisoners at the Neuengamme concentration camp originated.

 Memorial sculpture garden

 North of the International mourning place (in German: Internationales Mahnmal), a circular path leads through the memorial sculpture garden on the gardening area of former concentration camp.
 Memorial stones, sculptures and monuments are there erected.
 On plaques information is given in the languages German, French and English.
 They witness and are sign of the mourning for persecuted groups, persons deported, inmates and those murdered by action of retaliation.

 The columns of basalt remember July 1944, when the Maquisards from Murat were deported and afterwards murdered in the Neuengamme concentration camp and its affiliates.
 In total 75 men of 103 died in the concentration camp.